aldonline/radioactive-express-example/README.md

 # What can I use it for?

-As a basis to build your own [Radioactive](https://github.com/aldonline/radioactive) webapp.
+As a basis to build your own [Radioactive](https://github.com/aldonline/radioactive) HTML5 Web Application.
 Note that this is meant for members of the core Radioactive Development Group.
 This is all the documentation you'll find.

 # How?